jantman/python-wifi-survey-heatmap/README.rst

 Once you've performed a survey with a given title and the results are saved in ``Title.json``, run ``wifi-heatmap PNG Title`` to generate heatmap files in the current directory.
 This process does not require (and shouldn't have) root/sudo and operates only on the JSON data file.
 For this, it will look better if you use a PNG without the measurement location marks.

+You can optionally pass the path to a JSON file mapping the access point MAC addresses (BSSIDs) to friendly names via the ``-a`` / ``--ap-names`` argument.
+If specified, this will annotate each measurement dot on the heatmap with the name (mapping value) and frequency band of the AP that was connected when the measurement was taken.
+This can be useful in multi-AP roaming environments.

 The end result of this process for a given survey (Title) should be XX ``.png`` images in your current directory:

 * **channels24_TITLE.png** - Bar graph of average signal quality of APs seen on 2.4 GHz channels, by channel.
 Useful for visualizing channel contention.
 (Based on 20 MHz channel bandwidth)